arcplus/ObjConvert/README.md

 Obj file limitations:

 1. one mtl file
-2. all faces should be triangles already
+2. all faces should have 3 or 4 vertices
-3. only convert ka, kd, map_ka, map_kd, Ns, d material info
+3. only convert ka, kd, Ke, map_ka, map_kd, Ns, d, Tr material info

 ## References